timsavage/rusty-maschine/README.md

 Raspberry Pi Pico) to use the controller to either output MIDI or act as a CV source or sequencer.

-> **Note** this is a first Rust project so will contain approaches that are non
+> **NOTE:** this is a first Rust project so will contain approaches that are non
 > standard.
 And includes no tests (not quite got there yet!).

 ## Current status

 Completed:

-- Controlling all LEDS
-- All buttons/encoders working
-- All pads working
+- Mono and RGB LED's working for all buttons
+- Button events being generated (including shift)
+- Encoder generating up/down events
+- Pads generating events as velocity changes.
+- Display initialising with fill/invert and get/set pixels
+- Error handling in place

 ToDo:

-- Display
+- Port parts of the Adafruit GFX library to work with the display buffer to provide some graphics primitives
 - Translating button ID's into enums
 - Constants for magic numbers
-- Better error handling
-- Convert into a crate taht can be easily integrated into other applications (not there is a caveat regarding hidapi that only a single hidapi::Context can exist).
+- Convert into a crate that can be easily integrated into other applications (not there is a caveat regarding hidapi that only a single hidapi::Context can exist).

-## Implementation details

-Uses the hidapi crate to identify and integrate with USB HID interfaces.

 ## Development

-This code was developed on a Debian Linux based OS, instructions below may work on other distributions.
+> **NOTE:** This code was developed on a Debian Linux based OS, instructions below may work
+> on other distributions.

+Uses the hidapi wrapper as the interfaces to the USB device.

 There are two approaches to getting a debugger running you can either run an *lldb-server* as root (which is risky) or the better option of configuring *udev*